dannsam/xenko-docs/manual/physics/tutorials/create-a-trigger.md

 <div class="doc-incomplete"/>

 **Triggers** are [static colliders](static-colliders.md) that detect collision, but don't affect the objects they collide with.
-When a static collider is a trigger, objects no longer bump into them.
+When a static collider is a trigger, other objects no longer collide with it.
-Instead they pass through, triggering an event which you can detect in your code.
+Instead they pass through this static object, triggering an event which you can detect in your code.
-For example, you can use a trigger to detect when a player character enters ("collides" with) a room, and use this in your script to begin a new event.
+For example, you can use a trigger to detect when a player character enters ("collides" with) a room, and use this in your script to trigger a certain event.

 ## 1. Add the trigger component